Cybercrimes Rise 5 times in 4 years and Continue to Soar!

 Always Use a VPN

-Whenever you are using any WI-Fi network at a public place it is a good practice to use VPN whether in a library, hotel, cafe or airport.
+Whenever you are using any WI-Fi network at a public place it is a good practice to use since most of the time you are using your smartphone you should prioritize VPNs that are optimized for iPhones or other devices.

 Become a Victim?
 Know what to do